8th June 2011

 Another old saying is "prevention is better than cure".
 Sometimes a proposed solution does nothing more than mask the symptoms of the problem instead of actually curing it.
 For example, if your software structure is different from your database structure then the popular solution is to implement an Object Relational Mapper to deal with the differences.
 My solution would be totally different - eliminate the problem by not having incompatible structures in the first place!

-The Single Responsibility Principle (SRP) states that an object should have only a single responsibility, and that responsibility should be entirely encapsulated by the class.
+The Single Responsibility Principle (SRP), also known as Separation of Concerns (SoC), states that an object should have only a single responsibility, and that responsibility should be entirely encapsulated by the class.
 All its services should be narrowly aligned with that responsibility.
-But responsibility for what?
-An entity's properties?
-An entity's methods?
-Or an entity's properties and methods?
-The problem with splitting down an application into individual responsibilities is how far do you go, and when is it sensible to stop?
+But what is this thing called "responsibility" or "concern"?
+How do you know when a class has too many and should be split?
+When you start the splitting process, how do you know when to stop?
+Robert C. Martin provides this description:

 It is only after having written a significant number of components within an application that you are able to recognise the different responsibilities.
 Hopefully you will be also be able to recognise duplicated or similar functionality so that you can move that duplicated code into shared components.
 You should then be able to see that the components within your application fall into one of two basic categories: